MichaIng/DietPi-Docs/docs/software/home_automation.md

 === "Update Node.js"

-    Use the following command to update the bundled Node.js runtime:
+    Use the following command to update the bundled Node.js runtime (do not use `sudo` if running from the Homebridge UI Terminal):

     ```sh
-    # don't use sudo if running from the Homebridge UI Terminal
     sudo hb-service update-node
     ```